nishantc1527/Algorithms-Java/README.md

 # LeetCode

-Many of these algorithm problems come from a interview preparing website called [LeetCode](https://leetcode.com/problemset/all/).
+Many of these algorithm problems come from an interview preparing website called [LeetCode](https://leetcode.com/problemset/all/).
 If you want, you can also check out [my LeetCode solutions](https://github.com/nishantc1527/LeetCode).

 # Compiling Algorithms